 These herbs are usually taken with warm milk, raw sugar, ghee and other nutritive items to boost their strengthening powers.
 They combine well with raw (unheated) honey, particularly if it is fresh (less than six months old).
 They are best taken along with a nutritive vegetarian diet (like the anti-vata diet).
 A few spices should be added to them, like ginger and cinnamon, to aid in their digestion as they tend to be heavy in properties.
 Their optimal usage is through special Ayurvedic confections and jellies like Chyavan Prash, Brahma Rasayana, or Agastya Rasayana.
-They can be used as massage oils externally as with Balashwagandha tailam or Kshirabala, which can be used on the head.
+They can be used as massage oils externally as with Balashwagandha tailam or Kshirabala, which can be used on the head and back.

 - Herbs for cooling and cleansing the body and nervous system.
 These herbs remove toxins from the blood, the tissues and internal organs.
 They are usually bitter or astringent in taste and may contain large amounts of chlorophyll.

 Typical herbs: aloe gel, turmeric, guduchi, gentian, barberry, gotu kola, brahmi, manduka parni.

 These herbs are taken with ghee, aloe gel or honey and other reducing.
 They are often combined with raw food diets, green juices, and other detoxification measures.
 Brahmi juice is excellent.